 \begin{proof}[Proof of Theorem~\ref{thm:HFKtoHFD}.]
-We will write $\CFDa$ for $\CFDa(S^3\setminus \nbd(K))$ with a suitably large framing~$n$.
 Let $C$ be a reduced complex homotopy equivalent to $\CFKm(K)$, and let $\{\xi_i\}$ and $\{\eta_i\}$ be bases of $C$ which are vertically and horizontally simplified, respectively.
 These bases are related by

 for a suitable change of basis matrix~$\Lambda$.
+Let $\CFDa$ be $\CFDa(S^3\setminus \nbd(K))$ with a suitably large negative framing~$-n$, as computed in Theorem~\ref{thm:HFKtoHFD2}.
+In fact, we will think of $\CFDa$ as associated to $C$ (rather than $\CFKm(K)$), in view of Proposition~\ref{prop:HotopyEquivalentDStructures}.
 As in Theorem~\ref{thm:HFKtoHFD2}, $\{\xi_i\}$ and $\{\eta_i\}$ can also be thought of as two different bases for $V^0_s$ over~$\Field$ or, alternatively, two bases for $\iota_0\CFDa$ over $\Alg(\Torus)$.
-We will modify and extend these to two bases for all of $\CFDa$ which \begin{itemize} \item on $\iota_0\CFDa$, are still related by Formula~\eqref{eq:xi-eta-reln}, \item agree on $\iota_1\CFDa$, and \item split as a direct sum of a contractible complex and a complex with the coefficient maps from Theorem~\ref{thm:HFKtoHFD}. \end{itemize} Recall from Remark~\ref{rem:CFD-coefficient} that the coefficient maps depend the subspace of $\CFDa$ used to define them, which we take to be the $\Field$-span of the basis.
+We will modify and extend these to two bases for all of $\CFDa$ which \begin{itemize} \item on $\iota_0\CFDa$ are still related by Formula~\eqref{eq:xi-eta-reln}, \item agree on $\iota_1\CFDa$, and \item split as a direct sum of a contractible complex and a complex with the coefficient maps from Theorem~\ref{thm:HFKtoHFD}. \end{itemize} Here, to define the coefficient maps, we view $\CFDa$ as a type $D$ structure as in Remark~\ref{rmk:UnderlyingTypeD}.

 To give an initial basis for $\iota_1\CFDa$, recall that all $\xi_i$ except for $\xi_0$ come in pairs $\xi_{j}$ and $\xi_{j+1}$, where $\partial_z \xi_{j}=\xi_{j+1}$.
 Fix $i$ so that there is a height~$\ell$ vertical arrow from $\xi_{i}$ to $\xi_{i+1}$.
 Then the generators for $V^1_s$ for $s > 0$ coming from this pair have coefficient maps like